Flag Bott manifolds and the toric closure of a generic orbit associated to a generalized Bott manifold: Flag Bott manifolds

-where the equivalence comes from Lemma \ref{lem_equiv_in_xi_j}.
-The second statement of the lemma follows immediately from the first, hence the result follows. \end{proof} By above two lemmas, we can prove Proposition~\ref{prop_all_fBT_is_quotient}. \begin{proof}[Proof of Proposition~\ref{prop_all_fBT_is_quotient}] We prove the proposition using the induction argument on the height of a flag Bott tower.
-When the height is $1$, then it is obvious that any full flag manifold can be described as the orbit space $GL(n_1+1)/B_{GL(n_1+1)}$.
+Using the above two lemmas, we can prove Theorem~\ref{prop_all_fBT_is_quotient}. \begin{proof}[Proof of Theorem~\ref{prop_all_fBT_is_quotient}] We prove the proposition using the induction argument on the height of a flag Bott tower.
+When the height is $1$, then it is obvious that any full flag manifold can be described as the orbit space $\GL(n_1+1)/B_{\GL(n_1+1)}$.